jrihon/thesis/chapters/00_chapter/00_section_03.typ

 //The surface around the molecule is defined by the Connolly algorithm #mcite(("Connolly1983SASA"), biblio), which asserts the Solvent-Accesssible Surface (SAS) around the molecule - e.g. a morpholino adenosine (@fig-mkscheme A.).
 By modifying atomic radii by a respective factor of 1.4, 1.6, 1.8 and 2.0, a grid is defined that encloses the molecule (@fig-mkscheme B.).
 //From the QM side, a calculation is carried out at the HF/6-31G\* level - the HF method using the 6-31G\* basis set.
 The information on the orbital density from this calculation is mapped onto the grid, assigning an energy value to every grid point.
 The collection of energised grid points is called the ESP (@fig-mkscheme C.).
 This ESP will be determined by the presence, or conversely the absence, of electrons in that particular volume.
 By fitting the ESP, using the _Chirlian-Francl_ least-squared fitting procedure, we derived ESP-based partial charges #mcite(("Chirlian1987fit"), biblio) (@fig-mkscheme D.).
-An additional procedure to these derived charges is the application of the Restraintive ESP (RESP) protocol #mcite(("Bayly1993resp"), biblio).
+An additional procedure to these derived charges is the application of the restrainted ESP (RESP) protocol #mcite(("Bayly1993resp"), biblio).
 This protocol is necessary to equate semantically similar atoms, like the hydrogens (HN41, HN42) in the amine of the purine.
 Restraints are also applied to account for buried atoms.
 Due to the grid being defined by the surface of the molecule, atoms like the carbons in the methylene moieties (-CH#sub("2")-) of the morpholino ring will be underrepresented, since they are shadowed by their hydrogens.
 Restraining these _degenerate hydrogens_ will balance out the result.
 Upon completing the scheme, the user is returned with point charges for all the atoms in the system.

-Other charge derivation schemes, like CHELPG and CHELMO differ in protocol like grid generation (like cubic grids) and the applied basissets and methods used #mcite(("Sigfridsson1998ComparePAschemes"), biblio).
+Other charge derivation schemes, like CHELPG and CHELMO differ in protocol like grid generation (e.g. cubic grids) and the applied basissets and methods used #mcite(("Sigfridsson1998ComparePAschemes"), biblio).

 //
 //